tool-belt/interface-forge/docusaurus/docs/4-integration-with-faker-libraries-example.md

 ---
 id: integrating-faker
-title: Integrating with FakerJS or ChanceJS
+title: FakerJs Integration
 description: Example of FakerJS or ChanceJS factory integration
 slug: /integrating-faker
 sidebar_label: 'FakerJS Integration'
 sidebar_position: 4
 ---

-Integrating faker.js, chance.js and any other similar library in a factory is straightforward:
+Integrating fakerJS or any other similar library (e.g. chanceJs) in a factory is very straightforward:

 ```typescript
 import * as faker from 'faker';